D8L/SpotifySuite/README.md

 # SpotifySuite

-A lightweight, terminal-based program to sort and pull your Spotify information by utilizing their API.
+A lightweight, terminal-based program to sort your favorite tracks and genres on Spotify by utilizing their API.

 ## Getting Started